-Before anything else, I’m a Christ-follower, a husband of one, a father of three, and a grandfather of eight.
+Before anything else, I’m a Christ-follower, a husband of one, a father of three, and a grandfather of nine.
 I love teaching, storytelling, and writing.
 On various occasions I’ve been privileged to address audiences of many hundreds, but I prefer a quiet conversation with just a handful of friends or new acquaintances.
 People who know me best find I’m full of mischief and prone to random acts of off-the-wall silliness.

 My life is not really as dichotomous as it may first appear from a quick glance at my interests and activities.
 I relish reading the Bible itself, volumes on early church history, and works by contemporary leaders who discuss Christianity in light of currently changing world circumstances.